 Ensure purposeful conversations with the interviewers

 By responding to and engaging with the interviewers, they will get to know you, and see how well you conduct yourself in stressful situations – yes, the interview.
 Many factors are involved in being appointed.
 How well you project yourself into the role is one.
 More on that later.

 What is in a powerful CV?

-A CV is literally ‘the course of your life’, and includes your employment history and your successes and achievements.
-It includes some personal information such as your capabilities, skills and attributes.
+A CV is literally ‘the course of your life’, and includes your employment history, your successes, and achievements.
+It includes some personal information such as your capabilities, skills, and attributes.

 2. Describe the activity

 3. Use another verb e.g. enabling, assisting, resulting in, identifying savings of, ensuring…

 4. Then add the outcomes achieved